mikedef/CarND-Vehicle-Detection/README.md

 ### Sliding Window Search

 A sliding window approach has been implemented, where overlapping tiles in each test image are classified as vehicle or non-vehicle.
+The sliding window search shows different scale windows used to identify vehicles at various distances away from the camera.

 ![alt text][image6]

+The searching the windows above the classifier is able to identify the windows where a potential vehicle is located.

+![alt text][image7]